Relative semi-ampleness in positive characteristic: Introduction

 In general, even if the schemes $X$ and $S$ appearing in Theorem \ref{t_main}, are of finite type over a field of positive characteristic, we need to consider not only closed points of $S$ but all the points of $S$ (cf. Example~\ref{e_scheme}).
 On the other hand, we may ignore non-closed points of $S$ if the base field is uncountable:

 \begin{thm} Let $k$ be an uncountable field of positive characteristic and let $f\colon X \to S$ be a projective $k$-morphism of schemes of finite type over $k$.
 Let $L$ be an invertible sheaf on $X$.
-Assume that $L|_{X_s}$ is semi-ample for any closed point $s \in S$, where $X_s$ denotes the fibre of $f$ over $s$.
+Assume that $L|_{X_s}$ is semi-ample for all the closed points $s \in S$, where $X_s$ denotes the fibre of $f$ over $s$.

 Then $L$ is $f$-semi-ample. \end{thm}